 Dreaming My Animal Selves is an intriguingly surreal journey through myth, legend, fantasy, and more – all guided by a shape-shifting narrator searching far and wide for cosmic unity within the discontinuous landscape of dream and the dreamy, fragmented quality of the everyday world.
 The dual-language text works to heighten the narrator’s shifting perceptions, symbol by symbol, vision by vision.

 Winner of the USA Best Book Award in Poetry, the Pinnacle Book Award for Best Bilingual Poetry Book, and the Readers’ Favorite Award in Poetry.
-Finalist for International Book Awards in Poetry, the Excellence Book Award, and the Julie Suk Award.
+Finalist for International Book Award in Poetry and the Julie Suk Award.

 Dreaming My Animal Selves was included in The London Magazine’s alternative poetry list for 2015 and in the Poetry Foundation‘s Reading List: September 2015, selected by Thomas McCarthy.